robleto/ShakesFind/neon/NEON-MIGRATION.md

 ### 1. Create Neon Account
 1. Go to [console.neon.tech](https://console.neon.tech)
 2. Sign up with GitHub (recommended for developers)
-3. Create a new project called "game-awards-api"
+3. Create a new project called "shakespeare-productions-api" (or any name you prefer)

 ### 2. Get Database Connection String
 1. In your Neon dashboard, go to your project